vintagecodes/dc-woocommerce-multi-vendor/readme.txt

 Confused about **how to get started**?
 Read our Blogs on**e-commerce best practices**, **Multivendor Shops, how to increase your website traffic** and many more.
 These blogs are powerful, inspirational and detailed enough to educate on anything marketplace.

 ### Stay Connected
-Now that you have understood the basics of what WCMp is made-up of and the benefits it can provide, connect with us through.
+Stay connected with WCMp and reap benefits like -

 **[Quick Setup QuickStart ](https://wc-marketplace.com/knowledgebase/admin-multi-step-setup-wizard/)** - Setting up a Marketplace has now become more comfortable with our easy to follow Setup Wizard.